 A) The accused student shall have the right to notification within seven working days that an Honor Code accusation has been made against him/her.

-- The accused student, after the complaint is made, shall have the right to perform his/her own investigation of the matter, which includes a review of any documents and any materials generated by the investigator.
+• The accused student, after the complaint is made, shall have the right to perform his/her own investigation of the matter, which includes a review of any documents and any materials generated by the advocate and prosecutor.
 Prior to any formal hearing, the accused and accuser(s) may not contact any witness of the prosecution regarding the case, and rather is limited only to the testimony generated.
-If the investigator intends to use a witness not previously identified, he/she must notify the accused student.
+If the advocate and/or prosecutor intends to use a witness not previously identified, he/she must notify the accused student.
 Notification of the identity of any unknown witnesses must occur at least five (5) days prior to the date scheduled for the Honor Council hearing in order to give the accused student access to that testimony.

-- The accused student may during an Honor Council proceeding, be represented by counselor/advisor of his/her choosing, except that said counselor/advisor shall not be paid in any form by the accused student for their services and shall be another KUMC medical student.
-If the accused chooses to use a counselor/advisor for the purpose of speaking in defense during a formal hearing, the accused waives the right to speak to the Honor Council, except when being questioned as a witness.
+• The accused student may during an Honor Council proceeding, be represented by counselor/advisor of his/her choosing, except that said counselor/advisor shall not be paid in any form by the accused student for their services and shall be another KUMC medical student.
+The accused may also choose to be represented by the Advocate.
+If the accused chooses to use a counselor/advisor/advocate for the purpose of speaking in defense during a formal hearing, the accused waives the right to speak to the Honor Council, except when being questioned as a witness.

-1) Intent: A person acts with intent when, at the time he commits the act, he desires to cause the consequences of his act or believes that the consequences are substantially certain to result from it.
+1) Intent: A person acts with intent when, at the time they commit the act, their desires to cause the consequences of their act or believes that the consequences are substantially certain to result from it.
 (Black's Law Dictionary, 5th Ed.).

 2) For credit: A student has submitted an item of work for credit when the evaluation of the work is, either wholly or partially, determinant of the student's grade in the course or clinic.